DDinenno/cosmq-js/README.md

 ## Example Project

-You can view example project here: [Example Repo](https://github.com/DDinenno/cosmq-js-example)
+You can view example project here: <a href="https://github.com/DDinenno/cosmq-js-example">Example Repo</a>